telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 8. User-Agent

-User-Agent HTTP header is used by both requests and responses.
+User-Agent HTTP header is used in both requests and responses.
-It describes which version of Orion we are using along with its transfer library and version.
+It describes which version of Orion we are using along with its transfer library.
 It gives the string that identifies the user agent.

     User-Agent: orion/2.2.0-next libcurl/7.29.0     (in notification upon subscription on Accumulator-server)